brandonland/hal-bot/README.md

 ## Usage
 There are 3 slash commands:
-- `/reminder view`: This command privately echoes back what the reminder is set to.
+- `/dvd view`: This command privately echoes back what the reminder is set to.
 This is only visible to you.
-- `/reminder edit`: This opens up a large text input modal with the current reminder message to be edited.
+- `/dvd edit`: This opens up a large text input modal with the current reminder message to be edited.
-  - `/reminder edit image`: Upload new banner image or change the existing one.
+  - `/dvd edit image`: Upload new banner image or change the existing one.
-- `/reminder post`: This command manually forces the bot to write the reminder as a message in the channel.
+- `/dvd post`: This command manually forces the bot to write the reminder as a message in the channel.
 This is visible to everyone.
+- `/brnews`: Manually pull the latest blu-ray.com news post in the current channel.